Opus should detect changes to folders automatically, but there are some things to check first:

 (Note: Do not just close & re-open all your Opus windows; that does not exit the program by default.)

-Explorer needs to be already looking at the folder when you do this test, so that it can see the change as it happens.
-(If you make the change and then open or navigate Explorer to the folder, it's the same as if you did that in Opus, or pushed F5 to force the folder to be re-read.)
+Explorer needs to be looking at the folder already, before the change is made, when you do this test, so it can see the change as it happens.
+(If you make the change and then open or navigate Explorer to the folder, the test is not meaningful; it's like pushing F5 to force the folder to be re-read after making the change, which isn't testing that change notifications work.)

-- If it's a network drive, make sure Preferences / File Operations / Options: Detect external file changes on network drives is turned on (i.e. there should be an X in the checkbox).
+If it's a network drive, make sure Preferences / File Operations / Options: Detect external file changes on network drives is turned on.

-- If NTFS junctions, softlinks, etc. are involved then they are worth mentioning.
-Opus should detect changes through junctions, softlinks, etc. but they can still complicate the situation and are worth keeping in mind.
+If NTFS junctions, softlinks, mount-points, subst, etc. are involved then they are worth mentioning.
+Opus should detect changes through them but they can still complicate the situation and are worth keeping in mind.

 - Go to Preferences - Miscellaneous - Advanced